safedead/ecc-x64/README.md

 # ecc-x64
-Elliptic Curve Cryptography in assembly for linux x64
+Elliptic Curve Cryptography in assembly for Linux x64

 ## System Requirement
 1. A computer which has been installed Linux x64.
 The CPU must support SSE4_1 and SSE4_2.
-2. To complie all assemly code, GCC version should >= 4.4.
+2. To complie all assemly code, GCC version is recommanded >= 4.4.7
-3. To compile all program in tests/, you need to install OpenSSL and GNU MP Library.
+3. To compile all code (assembly and C), you need to install OpenSSL and GNU MP Library.

 ## Caution
 1. The pointer must be aligned on a 16-byte boundary or a general-protection exception (#GP) will be generated.